connecting

 https://www.peacehandicraft.com/

-The Plantation: new urban resort with art exhibits.
-Walking distance to the Royal Palace and National Museum. www.theplantation.asia
+The Plantation: an urban resort with art exhibits.
+Walking distance to the Royal Palace and National Museum: www.theplantation.asia

-Frangipani Hotels with newest property opposite Royal Palace:
+Frangipani Hotels with a property opposite the Royal Palace:

 https://frangipaniroyalpalace.com/